keygen-sh/request_migrations/README.md

 ### Avoid n+1s

-Avoid introducing n+1 queries in your migration.
+Avoid introducing n+1 queries in your migrations.
 Try to utilize the current data you have to perform more meaningful queries, returning only the data needed for the migration.

 ```ruby